 #2.
 You Don't Need to Leave Your Home

-Getting your incontinence products with Aeroflow Urology means you don’t need to leave your home other than to visit your healthcare provider’s office for an incontinence diagnosis!
-No more running to the store last minute or running out of incontinence products risking an accident!
+Getting your incontinence products with Aeroflow Urology means you don't need to leave your home other than to visit your healthcare provider's office for an incontinence diagnosis!
+No more running to the store at the last minute or running out of incontinence products, risking an accident!

-Signing up to find out if you’re eligible for coverage, choosing your supplies, chatting with our Continence Care Experts, and placing your order are all done at your convenience on your mobile phone or computer.
-Your products are shipped directly to your doorstep on a monthly basis, all for free.
+Signing up to find out if you're eligible for coverage, choosing your supplies, chatting with our Continence Care Experts, and placing your order are all done at your convenience on your mobile phone or computer.
+Your products are shipped directly to your doorstep every month, and you can reorder them easily.

 #3.
 It's a Paperwork-Free Process